 Join us to learn more about the opportunities within the College of Health Professions, including Pharmacy, Nursing, Health Services, Medical Laboratory Science, Radiologic Sciences, and Respiratory Care.**Please note that pre-medicine sessions are not covered in this event**

-Join us to learn more about the opportunities within the College of Engineering, including Civil Engineering, Computer Science, Computer Engineering, Construction Management, Construction Engineering, Electrical Engineering, Environmental Engineering, Mechanical Engineering, and General Engineering.
+Join us to learn more about the opportunities within the College of Engineering, including Civil Engineering, Computer Science, Computer Engineering, Construction Management, Construction Engineering, Electrical Engineering, Environmental Engineering, Mechanical Engineering, Software Engineering, and General Engineering.